ConfederacyOfGaia/Gaia/dms-guide.md

 The leaking arcane energy that causes sorcerers and magical crystals also wreaks havoc on the natural world.
 Several types of creatures exist only because they were animated or mutated by magic.

+### Dragons and Drakes

+True dragons are pretty much non-existant (at least at lower levels), but *drakes* are real, and Uncommon.
+A drake is like a dragon from *A Natural History of Dragons*: Animals intelligence, a hunter by instinct, non-magical, and no breath weapon, like a wyvern, guard drake, or ambush drake.

+Kobolds are related to drakes, like dragonborn are related to dragons.

+### Grung

+Introduce [grung](https://www.dndbeyond.com/monsters/grung) as a common recurring monster type.
+Small-sized frog humanoids, with druidic and barbarian variants, in a number of different colors.

 ### Wights

 ***[Wight](http://homebrewery.naturalcrit.com/share/rknV3drxm#wight-i-)*** is the term used for a generic undead creature.

+The magic from the great dragons has permeated into the ground and is causing the dead to rise.
+Use the custom zombie monster I created as the basic creature.
+But how to keep this from getting too boring?

+- They find these zombies in caves or other lowered places (underground) &mdash; closer to the source of magic
+- The party discovers a clue to why they are rising.
+  - Tie this into the dead Great Sterling Dragon?
+    - This being the source of all magic would be cool - its death is what unleashed the magic into the world.

 \page